 Ehud Olmert, a Likud member.

-Likud has bitterly opposed Barak's.
+Likud has bitterly opposed Barak's

 peace moves, accusing him of offering far too much to the

 Palestinians in peace talks and

 Even if Barak wins re-election,

+without a change in the makeup of

 compromising Israel's security.